bychia/GettingCleaningDataProject/README.md

 ### Approach
-Once the raw dataset is downloaded, the training and test data sets are loaded and then merged into one single data set using `merge`.
+Once the raw dataset is available in your current directory, the training and test data sets are loaded and then merged into one single data set using `merge`.
 The data sets contain alot of information but we are only interested in certain data.
 Cleaning is done on this data set to ensure that we only extract observations with the mean and standard deviation.

 The data set is also labelled with a more descriptive column names using `grep` and `gsub` functions in R.
 Lastly, `aggregate` function is applied on the data set to find the average of each variable for each activity and subject.

 The final clean data is saved as tidydata.txt using `write.table` R function.

-data set and how they were obtained is provided in the `CodeBook.md` file,
+Also all the variables will be removed after the script has completed running.

 ### CodeBook